 Fig2 Note we get a similar shape to the trifolium with lattice QCD theory.
-Fig4 ultrarelativistic electron motion gives correct mass.
+Fig4 rapidly moving charge.
+Fig.3 Second diagram is the E field of a ultrarelativistic charged particle ("Electronic Motion", McGraw Hill, Harman)

 Thus the neutron charge configuration allows for the creation of both the W and the H{ν} and the proton charge configuration does not allow this.